cheaderthecoder/5-Letter-words/README.md

 ## Usage
 You can easily integrate this word list into your projects by accessing either the TXT, JSON endpoints or downlading the files locally.
-Below are some examples of how to fetch/read and use the word-list endpoint in your application or download and use the file locally, For quick access to relevant links and further details, please visit the [resource page](https://cheaderthecoder.github.io/5-Letter-words/).
+Below are some examples of how to fetch/read and use the word-list endpoint in your application or download and use the file locally, For quick access to relevant links and further details, checkout the [resource page](https://cheaderthecoder.github.io/5-Letter-words/).